 Hiking in Winter Park is an amazing way to experience the unrivaled beauty of the Rocky Mountains.
 Few things can compare to the magnificence of seeing Colorado’s vibrant wildflowers during a day spent on the trail, and with these 5 suggestions, you’ll be able to do just that.
-No matter if you’re looking for a high-alpine trek or a mellow stream-side walk, these are wildflower hikes that all members of your adventure gang will enjoy.
+No matter if you’re looking for a high alpine trek or a mellow stream-side walk, these are wildflower hikes that all members of your adventure crew will enjoy.

 Lower Roof of the Rockies & Fantasy Meadow